xymy/gethash/docs/source/install.rst

 Install from Source Code
 ------------------------

-In the project directory, run:
+In the project root directory, run:

 .. code-block:: shell